High Calcium in Blood? Here’s What You Should Know

 Medical illustration showing hypercalcemia (high calcium in blood) with parathyroid glands, kidneys, and bones.

-Introduction High calcium levels in the blood, also known as hypercalcemia, can affect your bones, heart, and overall health.
-While calcium is essential for strong bones and proper muscle function,
+Introduction High calcium levels in the blood, also known as hypercalcemia, can affect your bones, heart, kidneys, and overall health.
+While calcium is essential for strong bones, proper muscle function, and nerve signaling, too much calcium in the bloodstream can signal an underlying medical condition.
+I’ve noticed that many people, including myself at times, assume … Read more

 Calcium Score Test: What It Is and Why It Matters for Heart Health